dhiltonp/hexbright/accelerometer_readings/Readme.md

-In each sample file, the first reading has little to no acceleration, and the last has little to no acceleration.
-As such, they correspond to up/down.
+In each sample file, the first reading has little to no extra acceleration, and the last has little to no extra acceleration.
+As such, the first and last vector should have approximately 1 g of downward acceleration.

 Magnitude: x,y,z axes (100 = 1g).
 The y axis is the light axis.